DAS Effective Leadership of IOs

 Cross-sector partnerships are increasingly becoming mainstream in areas where societal actors detect own boundaries, sense efficiency gains through collaboration, or recognize opportunities behind interdependencies.
 This course explains the global evolution of partnerships and the manifold types that emerged, it zooms-in on the management of partnerships, and provides guidelines as to when partnerships can and should be utilized.
 At the heart of the course, study-groups together with the actual partnership managers critically study, analyze, and compare a suite of globally successful partnerships.

 This course provides an overview of the international development landscape and how different approaches to delivering development assistance have evolved through time while combining theoretical knowledge with practical hands-on training.
 Using detailed case studies of existing and hypothetical projects, the course explores essential tools for planning and implementing development projects.

-Organizations – for-profit or non-for-profit ones – need to develop strategies how to act in the global environment.
+Organizations – for-profit or non-for-profit ones – need to develop strategies on how to act in the global environment.
 This course aims at developing strategic thinking in a global context.
 We introduce you to the domain of global strategy, gain understanding of the processes of strategy analysis and formulation, and then apply them in a global setting.

 The course blends input sessions with tools and frameworks as well as interactive discussions and assignments.
 We will work on a case study in real-time and interact with the organization’s management

 Learnt concepts are applied in a simulation scenario about strategic decisions taking for several markets.

 The course provides a conceptual framework and an empirical basis for examining governance and management practices in the UN system.
 The course focuses both on the specific characteristics of intergovernmental decision making and on the practical aspects of management.
 The method of work will focus on group work and case studies.